 You many need to place your feeder out in a more open area at first to attract hummers.
 Once they find your feeder, and are coming to it daily, then you can move it closer to where you can observe them better.
 Don't worry, they'll find it even though you've moved it.
 Do your kids stop looking for the cookie jar just because you've moved it to the other side of the kitchen?

 Make sure your feeder has enough space around it for hummers to hover easily while feeding - not jammed pack up against the house or shrub, etc.

 Hummingbirds prefer feeding locations where there are nearby perches (this is in addition to the perches that already may be on the feeder).
 Perches in nearby bushes or trees provide a safe place to rest and watch over their food source (the feeder).

 They also like to have a clear view of their surroundings and a clear get-away path to nearby cover if a predator should arrive.

+Place your feeders higher off the ground than lower.
+Blem and Blem (1997) found that Rufous Hummingbirds occasionally foraged on flowers as low as 15 cm from the ground and as high as 10 m.
+The former was rare, however.
+They hypothesized that avoidance of low flowers may reduce risk of predation.
 Overall, hummingbirds usually preferred elevated sources over those near the ground.
 Keep your feeder out of reach of cats, at least 6 ft off the ground.
 Cats kill millions of birds every year.